Lost Creek State Park (Utah)

 Lost Creek State Park is a state park in northeastern Morgan County, Utah, United States, about 13 mi northeast of city of Henefer and about 10 mi northeast of the unincorporated community of Croydon, Utah.

 Description

 The park is located at the Lost Creek Reservoir and is currently under development.
-It is anticipate to include "modern campgrounds, restrooms, entrance, and trailheads".
+It is anticipated to include "modern campgrounds, restrooms, entrance, and trailheads".
 As of September 2021, "all areas of this park remain in an extremely primitive state".
 However, there are vault toilets at several locations and a concrete boat ramp on the south side of the Trail Creek/Francis Canyon (southern) arm of the reservoir.
 One anticipated change to the area is that hunting will be limited to waterfowl.

 Access to the park is by way of Utah State Route 158 (via Exit 111 on Interstate 80), then by either North 5800 East or North 6900 East, in or near Croydon.
 (The former street becomes Lost Creek Road and the north end of the later street is at Lost Creek Road.)
 Lost Creek Road is asphalt paved past the Lost Creek Dam.